 "renovate, day by day renew."

-The verb is used in porases: to put away old habit, the daily increase of plants, improve the state of, restore.
+The verb is used in phrases: to put away old habit, the daily increase of plants, improve the state of, restore.

-J EFFERSON has a reputation for having made excessive statements, which might happen to any voluble man if a few of his remarks were perpetually considered apart from their context, and apart from the occasions when they were published and the contrary excess they were designed to correct.
+JEFFERSON has a reputation for having made excessive statements, which might happen to any voluble man if a few of his remarks were perpetually considered apart from their context, and apart from the occasions when they were published and the contrary excess they were designed to correct.

-contrary excess they were designed to correct.
 The "free and equal" is limited by the passive verb "born," it was directed against special privileges of those "first-born" and to those whose legal fathers were Dukes, Earls, etc.